A friend will visit a friend…in like manner make visits to Jesus Christ in the Blessed Sacrament.Saint Mary Magdalene de Pazzi

 Let’s Pray Together

-Eucharist Adoration is offered on Mondays, except holidays, 3:00 P.M. – 6:45 P.M. in the Chapel at the Parish Center, accessed using the J Street entrance.
+Perpetual Adoration is offered at Holy Cross Catholic Church.
+Adoration is also affered on Mondays, except holidays, 3:00 P.M. – 6:45 P.M. in the Chapel at the Parish Center at Saint Patrick Catholic Church, accessed using the J Street entrance and at Saint Rita of Cascia Catholic Church on the First Friday of each month, 7:30 A.M – 5:00 P.M.
 All are welcome, anytime during the appointed hours.

 It was too short!